 A few months ago there were some discussions on a now defunct blog site “I THINK MINING” and on a website (https://lindsaynewlandbowker.wordpress.com) regarding whether mine environmental approvals should be linked to the overall financial health of the parent company.

-This point was raised in regards to the Mount Polley tailing dam incident as well as other notable tailings failures that have occurred.
-The logic behind the idea was that the potentially high cleanup cost for tailings failures could be beyond the financial capacity of smaller mining companies and then the failure cleanup cost would need to be borne by the taxpayer.
+This point was raised in regards to the Mount Polley tailing dam incident as well as other notable tailings failures.
+The logic behind the idea was that the potentially high cleanup cost for tailings failures could exceed the financial capacity of a small mining company and then the failure cleanup cost would need to be borne by the taxpayer.

 Closure bonds for final reclamation are standard practice in current permitting approvals and part of the normal course of business.
 However what is being newly proposed is the requirement to have sufficient corporate funds in the bank account to pay remediation costs for some hypothetical failure.
 This has not been part of the current environmental approval process as far as I know.
 Depending on the type of failure scenario one envisioned, the hypothetical cleanup cost could range from low to enormous.

 One of the options being proposed is that the various mining companies in a jurisdiction each contribute money to a failure cleanup fund that could be used for mitigation purposes.